MicrosoftDocs/dataexplorer-docs/data-explorer/sql-server-emulation-overview.md

 title: Query data in Azure Data Explorer with SQL Server emulation - Azure Data Explorer
-description: This article provides an overview on SQL Server emulation in Azure Data Explorer. ms.topic: reference ms.date: 05/08/2023
+description: This article provides an overview on SQL Server emulation in Azure Data Explorer. ms.topic: reference ms.date: 06/14/2023
 ---
 # Query data in Azure Data Explorer using SQL Server emulation

 Any library and application that can connect to a Microsoft Azure SQL Database with Azure Active Directory (Azure AD) authentication can also connect to Azure Data Explorer.
 This functionality is made possible by Azure Data Explorer's TDS-compliant endpoint, which emulates Microsoft SQL Server.
+The endpoint supports TDS versions 7.x and 8.0.

 With SQL Server emulation, you can connect to Azure Data Explorer through various methods, including [ODBC](connect-odbc.md), [JDBC](connect-jdbc.md), and [common apps](connect-common-apps.md) like LINQPad and Azure Data Studio.